AdrienTorris/awesome-blazor/README.md

 * [Web Apps can’t really do that, can they? - Steve Sanderson](https://www.youtube.com/watch?v=MiLAE6HMr10&feature=youtu.be&t=31m45s) - July 10, 2017 - Web Apps can’t really do that, can they? - Steve Sanderson.

 ## Articles
+* [How does Blazor works ?
+Part 1 : building class from .razor](https://remibou.github.io/Blazor-how-it-works-part-1/) - May 29, 2019 - How does Blazor works ?
+Part 1 : building class from .razor.
 * [Calling gRPC Services With Server-side Blazor](https://chrissainty.com/calling-grpc-services-with-server-side-blazor) - May 29, 2019 - Calling gRPC Services With Server-side Blazor.
 * [Why WebAssembly Matters?](https://byterot.blogspot.com/2019/05/why-webassembly-matters.html) - May 18, 2019 - Why WebAssembly Matters?
 * [Dynamic components in Blazor](https://www.oqtane.org/Resources/Blog/PostId/522/dynamic-components-in-blazor) - May 16, 2019 - Dynamic components in Blazor.